 \subsection{Optimization and machine learning}

-While it is natural to consider that VQAs can bring an advantage on task which are inherently quantum in nature, the prospect of employing quantum algorithms to solve classical problems is also an exciting one.
-Generally, one here aims to employ the large dimension of the Hilbert space to encode large problems or large amounts of data, with the premise that the quantum nature of the algorithm (such as coherence or entanglement between qubits~\cite{sharma2020reformulation}) helps in speeding up a given task.
+Although it is natural to consider that VQAs can bring an advantage on tasks which are inherently quantum in nature, the prospect of using quantum algorithms to solve classical problems is also an exciting one.
+Generally, one here aims to use the large dimension of the Hilbert space to encode big problems or large amounts of data, with the premise that the quantum nature of the algorithm (such as coherence or entanglement between qubits~\cite{sharma2020reformulation}) helps in speeding up a given task.